neo-one-suite/neo-one/packages/neo-one-website/docs/1-main-concepts/03-standard-library.md

 - `Blockchain.currentHeight` - index of the last `Block` persisted to the blockchain.
 - `Blockchain.currentTransaction` - the current `Transaction`.
 - `Blockchain.currentCallerContract` - the `Address` of the smart contract that directly invoked this contract.
 May be `undefined` if the current invocation was not from another smart contract.
+- `Blockchain.currentNEOTranfers` and `Blockchain.currentGASTransfers` - the `Transfer` notifications that have been emitted by the NEOToken and GASToken Native Contracts respectively.
+It has `from`, `to`, `amount`, `asset` properties which can be used in a smart contract to determine what assets were sent to the contract.

 ---